Wint Smith: Military career

-During the Second World War, from May 1941 to December 1945, he served as lieutenant colonel and was the commanding officer of the 635th Tank Destroyer Battalion, with twenty-two months' service overseas.
+Smith was inducted into federal service with the 35th Division in December 1940.
+From May 1941 to December 1945, he served as the commanding officer of the 35th Division's provisional antitank battalion, later designated the 635th Tank Destroyer Battalion.
+As the unit's sole commanding officer from activation to inactivation, Smith served in the United States, and for twenty-two months overseas in England, France, Belgium, and Germany.
 When he retired, he was promoted to brigadier general.
 He later resumed the practicing of law.